 Mass.
 Regulators Plan To Loosen Pot Delivery Rules

-Law360 (August 31, 2020, 10:14 PM EDT) -- Massachusetts cannabis regulators have approved draft changes to delivery rules that could give a major boost to companies that bring pot to customers' doors, allowing them to buy direct from wholesalers instead of going through brick-and-mortar dispensaries.
+By Jack Queen (August 31, 2020, 10:14 PM EDT) -- Massachusetts cannabis regulators have approved draft changes to delivery rules that could give a major boost to companies that bring pot to customers' doors, allowing them to buy direct from wholesalers instead of going through brick-and-mortar dispensaries.